Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 > ## Tip
 >
 > You might find it useful to keep a note of the commands you learn in this course, so you can easily remember them in future.
 This will be faster than scrolling through the course each time you forget a command.
-While using the Cloud-SPAN AMI you can also type 'csguide' into the command prompt and hit enter for a text-based guide to the command line, including frequently used commands.
+While using your Cloud-SPAN AWS instance you can also type `csguide` into the command prompt and hit enter for a text-based guide to the command line, including frequently used commands.
 {: .callout}

 ## Moving around the file system